News

 Last and by no means least, we would like to say thank you very much to all of the splendid people who have been buying us coffees at BuyMeACoffee.
 It’s very kind of you to help us out.
 All of these things absolutely contribute to ourselves being able to keep going, and spend more time making beautiful music for you to enjoy.
 It is truly appreciated very much indeed.

-The latest top ten is probably the craziest chart we’ve ever published!
-There is one non-mover and there are nine new entries.
-Only the first one we published had more!
+The latest top ten is an even madder chart than last month!
+All ten songs are new entries.
+Only the very first one we published had ten!

 Band of Georges

-We were absolutely not in the least little bit anticipating the level of dominince over the new chart the Band of Georges has had.
+A couple of months ago, we absolutely could not have anticipated the level of dominance over the charts the Band of Georges has had.
 Why?
 We were not even expecting to release any of these songs at the start of March!
 How swiftly things can happen.
-And what a month it has been for one of our most revered stars, claiming no less than eight spots in the top ten.
+And what a month it has been for one of our most revered stars, claiming all of the spots in the top ten.

 The Wud Records website was launched in 2008, replacing the old Wud site which simply disappeared soon afterwards.
 Ever since before the Wud Records website went live, various people have tried to persuade George to allow his old Tascam 244 portastudio demos to be released.
 He always refused, point blank.
 There was no arguing with him.
 It was just: “No.” And that was that.